jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     ```
     * when running the command above, docker client asks docker server for hello-world image. (note that docker client and
     docker server is at local)
+    * docker run = docker create + docker start.
+      * docker create command creates a container.
+      * docker start starts a container.
     * docker server looks at image cache where it realizes image cache doesn't have the image.
     * docker server downloads hello-world image from docker hub
   * Image
-    * a file that describes a program configuration and startup commands. (snapshot + startup commands)
+    * a file that describes a program configuration and startup commands. (file system snapshot + startup commands)
+      * FS = file system
   * Container
     * a namespaced resources that runs a process(s). (partition of resources)
     * Namespace (Linux Namespace) is a feature of Linux kernel to partition resources for processes.